-- 10. Defendant Port of Call Centers NY, LLC (hereafter "Port of Call NY") is a single member New York Limited Liability Company, conducting business at 90-20 Jamaica Avenue, Woodhaven, New York 11421.
-Defendant Port of Call NY transacts or has transacted business in the Eastern District of New York and throughout the United States. - 11.
-Defendant Frederick J. Dick, Jr. (hereafter "Dick") is the sole owner and sole member of CES, Liberty Benefits, Broadway Management, Check Fee, Port of Call and Port of Call NY, and, upon information and belief, he resides at 5312 Browning Road, Pennsauken, New Jersey 08109.
-At all times material to this Amended Complaint, acting alone or in concert with others, he has formulated, directed, controlled, or participated in the acts and practices of CES, Liberty Benefits, Broadway Management, Check Fee, Port of Call and Port of Call NY, including the acts and practices set forth in this Amended Complaint.
-Defendant Dick transacts or has transacted business in the Eastern District of New York and throughout the United States. - 12.
-Defendants CES, Liberty Benefits, Broadway Management, Check Fee, Port of Call and Port of Call NY share office space, sell the same credit card package, use the same postcards and scripts, and cooperate and act in concert to carry out the defendants' business practices as alleged herein.
+6. Defendant Liberty Benefits, LLC (hereafter "Liberty Benefits") is a single member New Jersey Limited Liability Company, conducting business at 90-20 Jamaica Avenue, Woodhaven, New York 11421.
+Defendant Liberty Benefits transacts or has transacted business in the Eastern District of New York and throughout the United States.

+7. Defendant Frederick J. Dick, Jr. (hereafter "Dick") is the sole owner and sole member of CES and Liberty Benefits, and, upon information and belief, he resides at 5312 Browning Road, Pennsauken, New Jersey 08109.
+At all times material to this Complaint, acting alone or in concert with others, he has formulated, directed, controlled, or participated in the acts and practices of CES and Liberty Benefits, including the acts and practices set forth in this Complaint.
+Defendant Dick transacts or has transacted business in the Eastern District of New York and throughout the United States.

+8. Defendants CES and Liberty Benefits share office space, sell the same credit card package, use the same postcards and scripts, and cooperate and act in concert to carry out the defendants' business practices as alleged herein.
 They constitute a common enterprise for purposes of this proceeding.